shrinivas-sn/react-js-learning/README.md

-##This is a React course learning Readme file
+##This is a React course learning from The Ultimate react course from Jonas Schemedtmann from Udemy